naspc/oidc-provider-mock/docs/http.rst

 ``PUT /users/{sub}``
 ----------------------

-Set user information to be included in responses in the ID token and the userinfo endpoint.
+Set user information to be included in the ID token and the userinfo endpoint.

-The payload is a JSON document of the following shape:
+The user is identified by ``sub``.
+The request body is a JSON document of the following shape:

 .. code:: json